vercel/next.js/docs/basic-features/font-optimization.md

 `@next/font` can be used with Tailwind CSS through a [CSS variable](/docs/api-reference/next/font#css-variables).

-Use the `variable` option when loading your font (either with Google or Local Fonts) to define your CSS variable name.
+In the example below, we use the font `Inter` from `@next/font/google` (You can use any font with Google or Local Fonts).
+Use the `variable` option when loading your font to define your CSS variable name.
 Then, use `inter.variable` to add the CSS variable to your HTML document.

 ```js
 // pages/_app.js